 Bone graft migration and settling.
 In rare cases, the bone graft moves from its correct position between the vertebrae soon after surgery.
 This more often occurs if hardware (plates and screws) is not used or if fusion was for several vertebral levels.
 Over time, the bone graft spacer may potentially sink into the bone (subsidence) and reduce the indirect decompression.
 If migration or subsidence occurs, another surgery may be needed to correct the problem.

-Transitional syndrome.
+Adjacent segment disease.
 Fusion causes the transfer of added stress and load to the discs and bones above or below the fusion segment.
 The added wear and tear can eventually degenerate the adjacent discs and cause pain.

 Nerve damage or persistent pain.
 Any spine surgery comes with the risk of injury to the nerves or spinal cord.
 Damage can cause numbness or even paralysis.
 The most common cause of persistent pain is nerve damage from the disc herniation itself.
 If the damage was permanent, the nerve cannot respond to surgical decompression.
 Unlike memory foam, for example, the compressed nerve does not spring back.
 In such cases, spinal cord stimulation or other treatments may provide relief.